Entering the European market for candles

 Labelling

-The information on the outer packaging should correspond with the packing list sent to the importer.
+The information on the outer packaging should match the packing list sent to the importer.

 Your buyer will specify what information they need on the product labels or on the item itself, such as logos or 'made in' information.
 This is part of the order specifications.
-In Europe it is common to use EAN or barcodes on the product label.
+In Europe, EAN or barcodes are commonly used on the product label.

 Packaging specifications